SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/add-fedex-shipping-account.md

 > 📘 *Note*
 >
-> *After submitting the form, if you have enabled the Enable Electronic Trade Documents (ETD) checkbox, then a corresponding dialog is displayed, prompting you to configure the ETD data in the[Signatures and logos](https://docs.intersoftsapient.net/docs/add-signature-and-logo#/) page of SAPIENT.*
+> *After submitting the form, if you have enabled the**Enable Electronic Trade Documents (ETD)** checkbox, then a corresponding dialog is displayed, prompting you to configure the ETD data via the [Signatures and logos](https://docs.intersoftsapient.net/docs/add-signature-and-logo#/) feature of SAPIENT.*

 4. Once submitted and the desired ETL data is configured, your FedEx shipping account is created successfully.
 You can now [add a shipping location](https://docs.intersoftsapient.net/docs/add-a-shipping-location) to your new shipping account and start shipping with it.
 5. In the **CONNECT YOUR FEDEX ACCOUNT** form that appears, at the **Shipping Account** stage, enter the necessary information as explained in the following table.